hgiesel/vim-motion-sickness/README.md

 The variable `g:sick_expression_maps` can be set use an alternative set of mappings.
 Utilizing the fact, that `ib`, `i(`, `i)` are [the same](#alias-motions), you can set them to the shorter version.
-Just put this into your vimrc.
+Just put either of the following into your vimrc.

 ```vim
 let g:sick_expression_maps = 'opendelim'  " uses {i,a}{(,{,[,<} for expression motions